BC-DS Header (EN)

 Architecture & Validation

-Once Stage 1 is locked, AI enters as a transformative instrument — not as a thinking partner, not as an author.
-It works on the practitioner's material.
-Every output must be traceable to something the practitioner expressed.
+Once Stage 1 is locked, AI enters as a transformative instrument, not as a thinking partner, not as an author.
+It works on the decision-maker's material.
+Every output must be traceable to something the decision-maker expressed.
 When context is incomplete, the AI asks rather than assumes.

-The Mirror — reflects the practitioner's exact thinking back, unedited
+• The Mirror.
+Reflects the decision-maker's exact thinking back, unedited.

 The AI Sycophancy Boundary

-The AI operates under one absolute constraint throughout every phase: every output it produces must be traceable to something the practitioner expressed.
-It does not commit AI Sycophancy — confirming what the practitioner wants to hear rather than what the territory actually shows.
-It works only on the practitioner's territory, built from their thinking, aimed at their North Star.
+The AI operates under one absolute constraint throughout every phase: every output it produces must be traceable to something the decision-maker expressed.
+It does not commit AI Sycophancy, confirming what the decision-maker wants to hear rather than what the territory actually shows.
+It works only on the decision-maker's territory, built from their thinking, aimed at their North Star.
 This boundary is what separates decision architecture from AI-generated advice.

 AI may